 - Invitation by the department to join the program.

-- Completion of BA or BS requirements in any of the department's major programs.
+- Completion of BS requirements in any of the department's major programs.

 - Completion of an approved departmental graduate course.